crocandr/docker-openvpn/README.md

   - You can use the docker host's iptables (too) with `--net=host`
   - The container find the public IP address automatically, but You can define a custom IP/hostname for `remote` server address for the clients with the `-e ServerAddress=myserver.mynet.com` parameter.
 This remote addess use by the client config.

+Optional Radius connection parameter:
+  - `-e RADIUS_SERVER=127.0.0.1` and `-e RADIUS_SECRET=secret` - for radius authentication.
+Check my Wiki page on Github for more information.

 After first run you got many config files in the `/srv/ovpn/config` and `/srv/ovpn/config/easy-rsa` folder on your host.
 You have to change these config files to personalize your config.

   - server.conf